MarkKozel/CompOrgEText/docs/CS131/index.md

 - The progress of computer technology through the ages
 - The core concepts of abstraction and algorithms as used in computer organization
 - The differences between analog and digital computer systems
-- How specific-use computers gave way to the general-use computer we use today
+- How specific-use computers gave way to the general-use computer in use today

 <QuestionMC question="Computers (in any form) have been around since about" answer='A' AChoice="4000 BCE or Earlier" BChoice="1833" CChoice="1938" DChoice="Bill Gate's Birthday" rightAnswerFeedback="Right!
 Early computational devices like the abacus have been in use for millennia" wrongAnswerFeedback="well, all of these dates are significant milestones in computer history!"/>